Brand Name: Stribild

 This list may not describe all possible side effects.
 Call your doctor or healthcare provider for advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Stribild should be stored at room temperature room temperature or between 68 and 77 degrees Fahrenheit (20 to 25 degrees Celsius).
-Temperatures for storage can range from 59 to 86 degrees Fahrenheit (15 to 30 degrees Celsius).
+Stribild should be stored at room temperature room temperature (77 degrees Fahrenheit/25 degrees Celsius).
+Stribild may be stored at 59 to 86 degrees Fahrenheit (15 to 30 degrees Celsius) for brief periods.
 Always keep Stribild in its original container, with the container tightly closed.
 Do not use the medication if the seal over the Stribild bottle is broken or missing.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.